 Barry Manilow, yet again, breaks another Billboard record becoming the first artist reaching Billboard’s Adult Contemporary top 20 from the ’70s to the ‘20s, the largest span ever, with his COVID-19 “message of hope” song “When The Good Times Come Again.”

 The song, recorded originally in 1989 and written by Richard Kerr and Will Jennings, comes from his sixth self-titled album “Barry Manilow” and was never released as a single.
 But it wasn’t until 2020 when an Israeli fan made a lyric video for the tune as the coronavirus spread and sent it to Barry.
 He then posted it on his Facebook page and his management company smartly sent it to adult contemporary radio stations with the promotional help of RCA/Sony.

 Barry celebrated another milestone in 2020 when Night Songs II debuted at No. 32 on the Billboard 200, marking his sixth consecutive decade of top 40-charting albums beginning with Barry Manilow II in 1975.

-An avid record collector and lover of all desserts, Dave has been lending his voice for over 20 years heard on such prominent brands as Intel, RCA, Eddie Bauer, Kellogg‘s, Pizza Hut, Lexus, and infomercial giants Guthy-Renker and Beachbody.
+An avid record collector, lover of all desserts and sometimes seen wearing multiple Swatch watches, Dave has been lending his voice for over 20 years heard on such prominent brands as Intel, RCA, Eddie Bauer, Kellogg‘s, Pizza Hut, Lexus, and infomercial giants Guthy-Renker and Beachbody.
 His narration projects include Japan’s preeminent automobile series Best Motoring International and Hot Version, along with GTChannel, QVC, Universal Music Enterprises, and ViSalus Sciences.